COG-UK/docs/setting-up-ocarina.md

 ### 5. Refreshing OAuth tokens

-**Please note that this will not refresh a legacy API key, that must be done by following the [legacy API documentation](getting-api-keys)**
+**Please note that this will not renew a legacy API key, that must be done by following the [legacy API documentation](getting-api-keys)**

 Now you have fully set up OAuth and Ocarina!